Section 61 request

 What is PPI?

-Potentially Prejudicial Information*, or PPI for short, is any kind of essential information or material used for assessing an application, that may have a negative impact on it, invariably leading to a decline if left unanswered.
+Potentially Prejudicial Information*, or PPI for short, is any kind of essential information or material INZ uses for assessing an application, that may have a negative impact on it, invariably leading to a decline if left unanswered.

-INZ is guided in its approach by the principles of fairness and natural justice, which means the applicants will normally be given a chance to comment on the PPI letter before the information that they were required to clarify is taken into consideration and a subsequent decision is made.
+INZ is guided in its approach by the principles of fairness and natural justice.
+This means the applicants will have a chance to comment on the PPI letter before a decision is made.
+Naturally, the information they were required to provide clarify will be taken into consideration .

-How is fairness ensured in a PPI letter?
+How can INZ ensure fairness in a PPI letter?

-- First off, you will be told openly and in full what prejudicial information may hinder the progress of your application with reference to the immigration instructions that you do not meet at the moment;
+- First off, INZ will tell you openly and in full what prejudicial information may hinder the progress of your application with reference to the immigration instructions that you do not meet at the moment;

 - INZ will also give you sufficient time to comment on the PPI or provide additional information or evidence;

-- INZ is required by the current legislation to keep an open mind towards all relevant evidence, refrain from pre-determining the matter and
+- The law requires INZ to keep an open mind towards all relevant evidence, refrain from pre-determining the matter and

 - consider whether the information or evidence you supplied adequately addresses all the concerns raised in their earlier letter.